BalashovAD/SingleEditStringEquality/README.md

 In scenarios with unequal string lengths, our approach can remain consistent until the first discrepancy is encountered.
 Beyond this point, only one of the strings can be aligned.
 While this optimization might slightly reduce performance for shorter strings, it can potentially enhance speed for longer ones.
 It's worth noting that, on my specific CPU, the performance difference between loading aligned and unaligned data is marginal.
 Given this observation, I opted not to integrate this alignment optimization into the implementation.

+- [Possible] Selection of Compiler and Linker

+Different compilers generate different assembly code, affecting the overall performance of the SIMD implementation.
+The choice of compiler and linker can play a critical role in optimizing your code.
+If you aim to achieve the fastest solution, it is recommended to evaluate and experiment with different compilers and linkers to find the combination that best suits the specific needs and characteristics of your application.

 Same size sse implementation:
 ```c++